Groups & Permissions

 Vulcan has two levels of permission checks: the document level, and the field level.

 Consider a scenario where a user can edit their own posts, but an admin can edit anybody's post.
-Now let's add the requirement that a user can only edit a post's title
+Now let's add the requirement that a user can only edit a post's title property, but an admin can also edit a post's status.

 First, as explained above, we'll need a document-level check to see if the current user can edit a given document.
 Next comes the second check: is the user trying to modify fields they don't have access to?
 This check lives at the field level, in the schema: